 EDO lawyers have used the EPBC Act in the Federal Court to challenge activities like land-clearing and whaling, as well as projects like Adani’s Carmichael Mine and its North Galilee Water Scheme and the proposed luxury helicopter tourism development in the Tasmanian Wilderness World Heritage Area.

-The EPBC Act is open in 2020 for its 10-year statutory review.
-This is a once-in-a-decade opportunity to consider how well the EPBC Act is operating and whether any changes should be made to better protect Australia’s environmental values.
+In 2020, the EPBC Act underwent its 10-year statutory review.
+This was a once-in-a-decade opportunity to consider how well the EPBC Act is operating and whether any changes should be made to better protect Australia’s environmental values.
+The final report of the review can be found here: https://epbcactreview.environment.gov.au/resources/final-report

 Reports & Analysis